openstack-infra/zuul/doc/source/admin/monitoring.rst

          How long each item spent in the pipeline before its first job started.

+.. stat:: zuul.executor.<executor>

+   Holds metrics emitted by individual executors.
+The ``<executor>`` component of the key will be replaced with the hostname of the executor.

+   .. stat:: builds
+      :type: counter

+      Incremented each time the executor starts a build.

+   .. stat:: running_builds
+      :type: gauge

+      The number of builds currently running on this executor.

+   .. stat:: load_average
+      :type: gauge

+      The one-minute load average of this executor, multiplied by 100.

 As an example, given a job named `myjob` in `mytenant` triggered by a